 8.3.4 Players must have participated in five games with their club during qualifying rounds before being eligible to play in finals.
 Clubs may request a One Off Exception to this rule, but must seek approval by the PSL Committee prior to the 75% mark of the fixtured season.

 8.3.5 Premier League players must have participated in five games with their Premier League club team during qualifying rounds before being eligible to play in finals.

-8.3.6 Premier League players must play in the highest division for their club, unless they’re eligible to play in the junior age bracket.
+8.3.6 Premier League players must play in the highest division for their club, but no lower than division two at any time,unless they’re eligible to play in the junior age bracket.
 Players with Premier League teams only MUST still abide to this ruling in their alternative club.

 8.3.7 To qualify for Finals for Summer competitions, Premier League players must participate in 5 summer games prior to the 31st December.